suit-wg/information-model/draft-ietf-suit-information-model.md

 When a payload applies to multiple versions of a firmware, the required image version list specifies which firmware versions must be present for the update to be applied.
 This allows the update author to target specific versions of firmware for an update, while excluding those to which it should not or cannot be applied.

-This element is OPTIONAL to implement.
+This element is OPTIONAL.

 Implements: [REQ.USE.IMG.VERSIONS](#req-use-img-versions)

 ## Expiration Time {#manifest-element-expiration}

 This element tells a device the time at which the manifest expires and should no longer be used.
-This element SHOULD be used where a secure source of time is provided and firmware is intended to expire predictably.
+This element should be used where a secure source of time is provided and firmware is intended to expire predictably.
 This element may also be displayed (e.g. via an app) for user confirmation since users typically have a reliable knowledge of the date.

 Special consideration is required for end-of-life if a firmware will not be updated again, for example if a business stops issuing updates to a device.
 In this case the last valid firmware should not have an expiration time.

-This element is OPTIONAL to implement.
+This element is OPTIONAL.

 Implements: [REQ.SEC.EXP](#req-sec-exp)

 ## Payload Format {#manifest-element-format}

-The format of the payload MUST be indicated to devices in an unambiguous way.
-This element provides a mechanism to describe the payload format, within the signed metadata.
+This element describes the payload format within the signed metadata.
+It is used to enable devices to decode payloads correctly.

-This element is REQUIRED to be implemented and MUST be used to enable devices to decode payloads correctly.
+This element is REQUIRED.

 Implements: [REQ.SEC.AUTH.IMG_TYPE](#req-sec-authentic-image-type), [REQ.USE.IMG.FORMAT](#req-use-img-format)

 ## Processing Steps {#manifest-element-processing-steps}

 A representation of the Processing Steps required to decode a payload, in particular those that are compressed, packed, or encrypted.
-The representation MUST describe which algorithm(s) is used and any additional parameters required by the algorithm(s).
-The representation MAY group Processing Steps together in predefined combinations.
+The representation must describe which algorithms are used and must convey any additional parameters required by those algorithms.

-A Processing Step MAY indicate the expected digest of the payload after the processing is complete.
+A Processing Step may indicate the expected digest of the payload after the processing is complete.

-Processing steps are RECOMMENDED to implement.
+This element is RECOMMENDED.

 Implements: [REQ.USE.IMG.NESTED](#req-use-img-nested)